PranavPatil7/web_automation_framework/README.md

   - [Debugging](https://playwright.dev/docs/debug)

 In addition to these, Playwright also recommends following certain best practices.
 You can find more details in the [Playwright Best Practices documentation](https://playwright.dev/docs/best-practices)

-## Contribution guide

-Contributions are welcome!
-Please read the contributing guidelines first.
-(In progress)